 - 1 large cod fillet or 2 small 5oz fillets

 - honey lime dressing or homemade with lime juice

 - black pepper

 - Optional- curry powder or chili pepper seasoning on fish.

-- Homemade dressing is 1/4 cup olive oil, 1-2tbsp lime juice, 1-2tbsp honey, black pepper, and maybe a little honey Dijon mustard.
+- Homemade dressing is ¼ cup olive oil, 1-2tbsp lime juice, 1-2tbsp honey, black pepper, and maybe a little honey Dijon mustard.

 1. Cut your fennel bulb in half with the stem still attached.
 Then cut bulb into wedges.
 Take the stem and pull off leaves (seeds).
 Arrange the bulb pieces in a baking dish and lightly coat with balsamic vinegar and oil.
-I would say about 1-2 tbsp of each.
+I would say about 1-2 tablespoon of each.
 Then sprinkle your garlic on top along with the rest of your fennel leaves.

 2. Roast at 400F for about 12-14 minutes.
 Broil the last 2 minutes.

 3. All you need to do for the Cod is marinate it in homemade dressing or a honey lime dressing for about 10 minutes.
 Then roast with the fennel and check it after 10 minutes or before your broil the fennel.
 I like to top the fish with a little curry or chili pepper seasoning as well, but that’s my preference. [/print_this]